MoAlyousef/zfltk/README.md

-# fltk-zig-example
+# zfltk

-This is an example repo showing how to build fltk apps using zig.
+A Zig wrapper for the FLTK gui library.

-## Usage
+## Running the examples
-After cloning or using this repo as a template, run:
+After cloning the repo, run:
 ```
-$ zig build
+$ zig build run-simple
-$ ./zig-cache/bin/main
+$ zig build run-capi
 ```

 ## Dependencies